Killing of Timothy Wiltsey: Inconsistent accounts by Lodzinski

 The police arranged with Bruno for him to call Lodzinski while they listened in to a call where he challenged her on her story.
 She said she would not talk with him about it over the phone and asked instead that they discuss it in person.
-The following day, they met in Bruno's car, where he had planted a microphone in for the police to listen in.
+The following day, they met in Bruno's car, where a microphone was planted for the police to listen in.
 She reiterated the last account she had given police, about Ellen and her companions abducting Wiltsey, adding that she had not told that story at first because she was afraid people would think her a bad mother for leaving her son with a woman she barely knew, even briefly.

 The following day, Lodzinksi was interviewed again by the state police for five hours.
 She repeated the Ellen story, but this time amended it.
 In this version one of the men with Ellen had put the knife to her throat.
 Challenged on this version, she again ended the interview and told police to charge her if that was what they wanted to do.
 Taken back to the Sayreville police for further questioning, she told the same story, adding that she had been told her son would be returned to her unharmed in a month if she kept quiet.
 When the interview ended at 9 p.m., Lodzinski, who had not eaten in 12 hours, was taken to the hospital by friends as she appeared to be suffering a mental breakdown.

 Another interview by an investigator with the county prosecutor's office at Lodzinski's home five days later had a similar outcome.
 The investigator recalled her as increasingly hostile, giving short answers while retelling the same story.
 Lodzinski then burst into tears and, saying that her son was "the most important thing in the world to me", told the investigator to leave.
 Before Wiltsey's birthday in early August led to renewed media interest, Lodzinski went to visit her sister in Florida for two weeks, where she sought counseling.